-Adaptive MSS and Granulation: Granulate the congestion window to have at least G packets, subject to limits of a minimum and maximum MSS (MSS{min} and MSS{max}).
-Further, as the window increases (in bytes), the MSS is increased in steps of $MSS_stepsize$ (200 bytes) provided it does not decrease the window granulation.
+Adaptive MSS and Granulation: Granulate the congestion window to have at least G packets, subject to limits of a minimum and maximum MSS ( $MSS{min}$ and $MSS{max}$ ).
+Further, as the window increases (in bytes), the MSS is increased in steps of $MSS\stepsize$ (200 bytes) provided it does not decrease the window granulation.
 If necessary, MSS is adjusted to accommodate the proactive FEC P = f(E).
 MSS is also halved (subject to minimum MSS constraints) when the window is halved after response to ECN.

-Reactive FEC: Since proactive FEC may be underestimated, the sender transmits R reactive FEC packets where R depends on the currently estimated Loss Rate, the number of Proactive FEC packets sent for this block and the number of holes left to be filled to completely decode this block.
-The precise reactive policy is specified in the technical report [17].
+Reactive FEC: Since proactive FEC may be insufficient due to the variance in loss patterns, the sender transmits R reactive FEC packets where R depends on the currently estimated Loss Rate, the number of Proactive FEC packets sent for this block and the number of holes left to be filled to completely decode this block.